RusslandvonEmpire/Old-language-mod-for-GreenCubic/README.md

 3. Copy the locales.json file to the data folder with the replacement.

-4. In the language line write latin or old_slavic.
+4. In the file settings.ini, in the language line write latin or old_slavic.